 Putting up a DDoS mitigation plan.

-SWAP is a Web-Application Firewall (WAF), backed up with AI-based deep learning.
-SWAP detects DDoS by filtering out malicious traffic, and uses AI to adapt to the patterns.
-When SWAP is combined with a CDN, the protection can be scaled up to 20Tbps.
+WAF is a Web-Application Firewall, backed up with AI-based deep learning.
+WAF detects DDoS by filtering out malicious traffic, and uses AI to adapt to the patterns.

 During a DDoS Attack.